LinkedIn Recommendation Widget for Websites - Poper

 Paid only

-Shows live recommendation feed via LinkedIn API
+Shows a live recommendation feed via LinkedIn API

 No (API closed since 2015)